The Complete Guide to Online Video Advertising

 Making video part of your strategy allows you to engage with audiences that ignore text and banner ads.
 As mentioned above, marketers are constantly increasing their allotted resources for video ads; not necessarily budget, but definitely manpower and time.
 If you overlook this trend, you’ll face a competitive disadvantage.

 Getting someone to click on a static display ad means impressing them enough with a single appealing image or headline.
 Video advertising, on the other hand, includes more elements users may find relevant or engaging.
-You could use a catchy song, a funny opening line or a relatable situation to get viewers hooked and urge them to watch the entire ad.
+You could use a catchy song, a funny opening line, an emotional message, or a relatable situation to get viewers hooked and urge them to watch the entire ad.

 How Much Should You Invest in Video Advertising

 The amount you invest in video advertising will vary based on your goals and financial resources.
 If you’re jumping into video ads for the first time, start gradually and scale up.
-Consider hiring some expert help to guide your early efforts, too.
+Consider hiring some expert help to guide your early efforts.
 Although that’s not a requirement by any means, those professionals will have their finger on the pulse of video advertising trends.
 Moreover, they’ll be well-positioned to offer suggestions for crafting video content that matches your brand and helps achieve those all-important KPIs you choose.

 Video Advertising Effectiveness & Examples

 Video advertising works for several reasons.
-For one, studies conclude that roughly three-quarters of consumers prefer video content over text ads.
+Firstly, studies conclude that roughly three-quarters of consumers prefer video content over text ads.
 They stick in viewers’ minds more so than text-based content, making brand recall more likely.
 Videos tell stories and help a brand develop its voice.
 Plus, native advertisements can blend seamlessly with the surrounding content, making them a natural part of the viewer experience.

-Effective video marketing can generate millions of views and shares in a relatively short time, meaning you may not need to wait very long to see substantial payoffs.
-Check out the Christmas 2019 video by British retailer John Lewis that got over 9 million views after just over 2 weeks.
+Effective video marketing can generate millions of views and shares in a relatively short time, and build up engagement and reach over a longer period.
+Check out the Christmas 2021 video by British retailer John Lewis that got close to 3 million views in less than six months.